canalplus/rx-player/doc/why_typescript.md

 Some parts of the code still need work to look like perfect _idiomatic_ TypeScript.

 Most of all the part gluing our networking logic to the stream relies too much on _any_ types and casting.
 This is the main part that needs work today.

+A major part of manifest parsing logics relied on shared code mecanisms that populates native js objects with parsed properties.
+These objects are treated as __ any__.
+We may feed attributes specifically for each interface, in order to avoid deltas between js objects and interfaces.

+Also, much of manifest normalizing logic doesn't occurs in net parsing mecanisms.
+We build classes upon parsed interfaces, so we can definitely filter on bad attributes.
+But, we may directly normalize and construct classes at attribute feeding, avoiding unexpected object patterns.